 Here are a few ideas for how to best spend your summer in the Smoky Mountains.

-Gatlinburg is home to several regional rivers including the Pigeon River offering class III and class IV rapids for those looking to get a little wet on their visit to the Smoky Mountains.
+Gatlinburg is home to several regional rivers including the Pigeon River offering class III and class IV rapids for those looking to get a little wet on their visit to the Smoky Mountains in Summer.

 Never been on a whitewater rafting expedition before?
 No problem!
 There are several outfitters in the area who are more than willing to assist you and your family.
 Pigeon River rafting is perfect for all skill levels.